Smoked Paprika Fish with Carrots – Easy Healthy Dinner Recipe with Smoked Paprika, Turmeric, Carrots and Garlic.

 - Salt and pepper

 - 1/4 tsp turmeric

-- 1 bunch fresh cilantro, cut into large pieces (reserve a few pieces for garnish)
+- 1 bunch fresh cilantro or parsley, cut into large pieces (reserve a few pieces for garnish)

 - 1 lb. carrots, peeled, halved lengthwise and cut into quarters